AnInvertedFern/FrontEndPortfolio/README.md

 - Responsible for holding the information about displayed titles and user collections
 - Responsible for applying CSS to the /titles HTML
 - Responsible for generating requests to be passed to the backend for the getting of titles
-- Responsible for receiving titles and their users from the service layer and the receiving of filtered titles sent from the search service
+- Responsible for receiving titles and their users from the service layer and for receiving filtered titles sent from the search service
-- Responsible for handling events for the switching of title "pages"
+- Responsible for handling events for the switching of title columns

 /themes - Themes TypeScript Component